joist-orm/joist-orm/docs/docs/goals/avoiding-n-plus-1s.md

 sidebar_position: 2
 ---

-Joist is built on top of Facebook's [dataloader](https://github.com/graphql/dataloader) library, which allows it fundamentally avoid N+1s in a systematic way that almost always "just works".
+Joist is built on top of Facebook's [dataloader](https://github.com/graphql/dataloader) library, which avoids N+1s in a fundamental, systematic way that almost always "just works".

-## Background
+This solid foundation comes Joist's roots as an ORM for GraphQL environments, which are particularly prone to N+1s (see section below), but is a boon to any system (REST, grpc, etc.) working with relational data.

+## N+1s: Lazy Loading in a Loop

-The term "N+1" is what happens for code that looks like:
+As a short explanation, the term "N+1" is what _can_ happen for code that looks like:

 ```typescript
 // Get an author and their books